lalor/emcli/readme.md

 send email to multiple recipents:

-    echo "This email come from terminal" | python emcli -s "This is subject" -r joy_lmx@163.com me@mingxinglai.com
+    echo "This email come from terminal" | emcli -s "This is subject" -r joy_lmx@163.com me@mingxinglai.com

 send email with attaches: